-The current MINI Clubman is a modern take on a British classic, yet has an upmarket feeling to it and the kind of fun driving dynamics that are only available from a MINI.
-So where did it all start?
+The current MINI Clubman is a modern take on a British classic, with an upmarket interior and the kind of fun driving dynamics that are only available from a MINI.

-MINI Traveller and Countryman
+Mini Traveller and Countryman

-The Mini design was so versatile that extra seats were added, along with rear windows and styling touches from the hatchback.
+The original Mini design was so versatile that extra seats were added, along with rear windows and styling touches from the hatchback.
 The result was a compact car with true practicality and load-lugging ability.
 The Morris Mini Traveller and Austin Seven Countryman were born.

 The Mini Traveller was designed as the ultimate family vehicle, with room for a family of four and all their luggage, and found favour with those who were part of the camping and caravanning boom of the late 1950s and early 1960s.

-There were several variations on the design over the next nine years of production, including the famous 'woody' models which incorporated wooden beams in to the construction of the car.
+There were several variations on the design over the next nine years of production, including the famous 'woody' models which incorporated wooden beams into the construction of the car.
 In 1969, after around 207,000 Traveller and Countryman models were built, the line was discontinued and superseded by the MINI Clubman Estate.

-MINI Clubman Estate
+The Clubman Estate

 The entire Clubman range was treated to updated, upmarket styling from designer Roy Haynes, including the estate which received a bolder, squarer look.

 In a world where individualism is hard to come by, the Clubman was unique in every sense of the word.
 It remained as practical as ever before, and is still the ultimate choice of MINI for families always on the go.
-In fact, the Clubman has almost 40% extra cargo room over the MINI hatchback of the same era, as well as the ability to seat a family of five.
+In fact, the Clubman has almost 40 percent extra cargo room over the MINI hatchback of the same era, as well as the ability to seat a family of five.

-Current MINI Clubman
+The Current Clubman

 The current version of the MINI Clubman is a true premium 5-seat vehicle.
 The modern, elegant silhouette with sleek lines is almost 'concept car' in the nature of its design, yet it still retains that classic MINI character.